Sakimori/matteo-the-prestige/README.md

   - m;showidol
     - Displays your idol's name and stars in a discord embed.
 #### Archetype Commands:
 - Archetypes are modifications that effect a player only on a specific team, they all have positives and negatives and are intended to help provide flavor to teams.
-A full list of archetypes can be found further down or with the m;archetypehelp command.
+A full list of archetypes can be found [here](https://github.com/Sakimori/matteo-the-prestige#archetypes) or with the m;archetypehelp command.
   - m;archetype [team name] [player name] [archetype name]
     - Assigns an archetype to a player on a team, put each part of the command on a seperate line in that order.
 You can either use the full name or the short name for this command, both will work.
   - m;archetypehelp ([archetype name])